Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization

 A key ingredient in \lsr is the LP solver.
 Typical LP sizes range from hundreds of thousands to tens of millions of variables.
 The standard dual simplex algorithms in commercial systems such as \gb or \cp are sequential and make no assumptions on the number of variables versus the number of constraints.
 In this generic setting, prior works~\cite{dual_parallel1, dual_parallel2} have tried to efficiently parallelize dual simplex for up to 8 processing cores.
 Specifically, in \cite{dual_parallel1}, the authors observed a 2.34x speedup at 8 cores, with 65\% of the execution effectively parallelized.

 We introduce a novel algorithm, \pds, that achieves superior speedup by exploiting the special structure of the ILPs that arise when solving package queries.
 In textbook ILPs (such as set cover \cite{set_cover}, unit commitment \cite{unit_commitment}, knapsack sharing \cite{ksp}, and traveling salesman \cite{tsp_ilp}), the number $m$ of constraints is a polynomial function of the number $n$ of variables.
 In contrast, a package query ILP has a constant number of constraints $m$ that is much smaller than $n$.
 By exploiting this structural difference, we greatly simplify our dual simplex implementation and are also able to efficiently parallelize most of the dual simplex sub-procedures.
 Roughly speaking, in dual simplex, we quickly move from one solution to another better one by selecting a good direction via \textit{pivoting} \cite{pivot}.
 Moving between solutions involves multiplications of an $n\times m$ matrix by an $m$-vector, which can be parallelized over $n$.
 Furthermore, the search for a good direction is a sequential operation but can be parallelized efficiently as we observed in our experiments assuming that we have a few constraints $m$ and a huge number of variables $n$.
-The technical details can be found in Appendices~B and C.
+See Appendices~\ref{appendix:pds}, and \ref{appendix:pdsTricks} for technical details.